Undone Computer Science, Conference on

 10:45–11:15 — Coffee break

-11:15–12:25 — Undone CS and computational social sciences
+11:15–12:25 — Undone CS, humanities and social sciences (chair: Pierre Depaz)

 • Computer Science as a Humanities Discipline: Recovering the Humanistic Roots of Computation • Michael Piotrowski

-• Computer science first, social sciences second: A critical sociological account of Computational Social Science • Chung-Hong Chan
+• Computer science first, social sciences second: A critical sociological account of Computational Social Science • Chung-Hong Chan and Paul Balluff

 12:25–13:45 — Lunch break

-13:45–15:15 — Undone CS and ethics
+13:45–15:15 — Undone CS and ethics (chair: Luc Rocher)

 • What is Cryptography Hiding from Itself? • Diego F. Aranha and Nikolas Melissaris